Manual cookie blocking

 }

-For more information on which custom events and callbacks the Cookiebot script trigger, please see our Developer guide.
+</script>For more information on which custom events and callbacks the Cookiebot script triggers, please see our Developer guide.

 Server-side